cawalch/node-yara-x/README.md

   - The node.js bindings and other code specific to this module are licensed under the MIT license.
   - See `LICENSE-MIT` for the full text.
 - **BSD-3-Clause License:**
-  - The included YARA-X library is licensed under the BSD-3-Clause license.
+  - The included yara-x library is licensed under the BSD-3-Clause license.
   - See `LICENSE-BSD-3-Clause` for the full text.